Beatmania IIDX 16: Empress: e-Amusement

 More advanced statistics can be accessed through e-Amusement's online components.
 Jewels can be collected for the Empress Place system using e-Amusement.

 Empress Place

-Empress Place is the Extra Wtage system used by Empress.
+Empress Place is the Extra Stage system used by Empress.
 During regular play, players randomly accumulate colored jewels (the algorithm has not been disclosed).
 These jewels are used to unlock the 3 songs, each song representing a famous empress.
 The 3 songs are Kung-fu Empire by 飛燕流舞 (Consort Yang Yuhuan), Arabian Rave Night by dj MAX STEROID (Cleopatra), and Marie Antoinette by Marguerite du Pre {Marie Antoinette}.
 When all songs have been cleared with an AAA rating using te HARD option and the player is playing on ANOTHER, then the player would have the opportunity to play the One More Extra Stage, 卑弥呼 by 朱雀 VS 玄武 {Himiko}.